Ka'Chava Review: "Superfood" That's Anything But Super

 Ka’Chava is a meal replacement powder that contains an incredible 85 ingredients, many of which the brand describes as "superfoods."
 Ka'Chava claims that their smoothies have "all the good stuff" for your gut, brain, muscles, hair, heart and health.

 Because Ka'Chava contains so many ingredients, our review will be broken down into ingredient sections: protein, fiber, fruits and vegetables, adaptogens, gut health ingredients, and finally vitamins and minerals.
+At the end of each section, we'll state whether or not we approve of that blend.

 Ingredient Analysis — Protein